JarkkoKaa/HailstoneSequence/README.md

 # HailstoneSequence
-Small console application run Hailstone sequences
+Small console application to run Hailstone sequences

 ## example
 * if the current number is even divide it by 2